garvincasimir/Elasticsearch-Azure-PAAS/README.md

 * Automatic Node Discovery
 * Security

+Typcial usage means either building the project and adding the core dll and required configuration to an existing project or make additions to the existing solution in this repository.
+An NuGet package might come later.

 Do I need an Azure Account to try this?
 ---------------------------------------
 No, it runs in the full Azure Emulator on your desktop.
 The project is designed to work with azure files service for data and snapshots but falls back to a resource folder in the Azure Emulator.
 Other than that, there is no significant difference between running this project on the Azure Emulator and publishing it to Azure.